German Minority Electoral Committee: National elections

 As an organisation representing a national minority, it is not required to pass the election threshold of 5% as standard political parties in Poland are.

-In 1993 there were two lists, one in the Opole Voivodeship, one in the Katowice Voivodeship.
+In 1993, there were two lists, one in the Opole Voivodeship, one in the Katowice Voivodeship.
 The Opole list also won one seat in the Senate.

-At the 2007 Parliamentary elections the candidate list to the Sejm (Polish parliament) got 8.81% of the votes in Opole Voivodeship, and only one seat in the Sejm, Ryszard Galla (8,193 votes).
+At the 2007 Parliamentary elections, the candidate list to the Sejm (Polish parliament) got 8.81% of the votes in Opole Voivodeship, and only one seat in the Sejm, Ryszard Galla (8,193 votes).
 He had already won a seat in 2005 and had announced the rise from 2 to 3 seats as an electoral goal early in September, thanks to the personal votes of local mayors who were supposed to reinforce the list.
 The second former Sejm deputy, Henryk Kroll (7,897 votes), lost his seat and announced his resignation from the chairmanship of the Social-Cultural Association of Germans in Silesian Opole, whose delegates are due to elect a new president early 2008.
 The 3 candidate list for the Senate of Poland didn't succeed in winning a single seat.
 According to the bilingual weekly Schlesisches Wochenblatt, votes won by the German Minority list could have benefited the Civic Platform (PO), for whom 6,000 to 8,000 ethnic Germans would have voted.

-In 2011 the list got 8.76% of valid votes in the Opole constituency, and more than 20% in 3 powiat (Krapkowice County, Opole County and Strzelce County) out of 12.
+In 2011, the list got 8.76% of valid votes in the Opole constituency, and more than 20% in three powiat (Krapkowice County, Opole County and Strzelce County) out of 12.
 Ryszard Galla was reelected as the sole MP from the German Minority with 11,794 personal votes.

+In 2023, the list got 5.37% of valid votes in the Opole constituency and for the first time won no seats.
+This means that for the first time since 1990, the German minority had no political representation in the Polish Sejm.
+Following the loss of their single seat, German Minority wrote a statement: "Despite the loss of our representative in the Polish Parliament, we firmly believe that the change that has taken place in the proportions of votes in the Sejm will bring about a democratisation of social life, an improvement in many fundamental pillars of the state and a return to elementary social dialogue."
+Political commentators attributed the loss of German seat to declining German population in Poland, "brutal atmosphere" of the campaign, and the very high turnout.